 What’s App-ening?
-Using Technology and Apps for People with ASD
+Using Technology and Apps for Autistic People

 We’ve added a Technology section to our links that lists websites, software, technology publications and apps.
 While the use of technology should not be a substitute for human interaction, it can provide another learning platform.
 There are many tech choices, affordable or free apps, and excellent websites which can provide individuals with a chance to work at their own pace, reinforce, and allow for repetition which is key in acquiring new knowledge and skills.
 We live in a high-tech world and it’s important that people on the autism spectrum can feel comfortable, familiar, manage and function in this world.